ucbugg/learn.ucbugg/ucbugg/chapters/organic-modeling.md

 # Organic Modeling

 <div class="note">
 If you're familiar with Maya's modeling tools, you could probably get through this tutorial by just looking at the images.
-I've included text for extra clarification.
+I've included text for extra clarification
 </div>

 **Remember to File->Project->Set your current project to your UCBUGG Lab project.**